deltaDNA/unity-sdk/README.md

 ### SmartAds on Android

 As with SmartAds on iOS the same settings from *DeltaDNA -> SmartAds -> Select Networks* can be used to select which networks should be used.
 After applying the changes the SDK will automatically download the ad network libraries from a Maven repository.
+If you make changes to the enabled networks the changes to the *build.gradle* file should be committed to version control.

 The Android libraries can also be downloaded from the *DeltaDNA -> SmartAds -> Android -> Download Libraries* menu item.
 We recommend doing this after updating the DeltaDNA SDK, or after pulling changes from version control.
 The SDK will automatically try to detect when the downloaded libraries may be stale and will show a warning in the Editor console.

-If you make changes to the enabled networks the changes to the build.gradle file should be committed to version control.

 In order for the menu items to work you will need to have the Android SDK installed and setup for your Unity project.
-From the Android SDK you will need to have a version of build-tools and an SDK platform installed, as well as recent versions of the *Android Support Repository* and *Google Repository*.
+From the Android SDK you will need to have a version of *build-tools* and an *SDK Platform* installed, as well as recent versions of the *Android Support Repository* and *Google Repository*.

 ### Permissions